AwaNavo/AwaNavo/README.md

-## Hi there 👋 I am Awasha, a Data Analyst Enthusiast📊
+## Hi there 👋 I am Awasha, a Data Analyst Enthusiast

  I am a curious problem-solver transitioning into the world of data.
 I enjoy taking messy spreadsheets and turning them into clear, organized stories🌟.